 “Everyone of us, and every group with which we live and work, must become the model of the era which we desire to create.” ~IVAN ILLICH

-Sarah Gulliford (née Kearns) is driven by her curiosity, community-driven orientation, and systems-level thinking.
+Sarah Gulliford (née Kearns) is driven by her curiosity, focus on community stewardship, and systems-level thinking.
 She thrives in new or transitioning work environments with scrappy organizations that are open to experimenting with philosophies and praxis given her experience in newly established labs, projects, and non-profits.
 Her interests center around open scholarship, ecological sustainability, folk traditions, and media.

 Sarah likes to uncover and share nuanced, and thought-provoking stories that weave different strands of ideas together yet kalidescopically.
 For her, this comes in the form of creative non-fiction writing: she loves the power of the written word, and thinks its documentation serves as a resource that easily archived and retrieved.
 Because of her scientific training, much of her writing orbits around the methodological study of the natural world, and she aims to have each piece spark in the reader a take-away idea or, better yet, a question to ponder.
 She has been the editor of two digital publications and one print magazine.
 Over the past few years, she started getting into podcasting and is actively exploring other forms of media and design that encourage community engagement.